pythonkc/beginners-python-workshop/day_one/goal_4/linux.rst

 Open a command prompt
 ---------------------

-You can find the Terminal application through Spotlight, or navigate to Applications/Utilities/Terminal.
+You can find the Terminal application at Applications/Accessories/Terminal, or it may already be on your menu bar.

 Practice using ``ls``, ``pwd``, and ``cd``
 ------------------------------------------